rohanabraham/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	/// vector is sorted ascending by the para id and doesn't contain multiple entries with the same
 	/// sender.
 	///
-	/// The MQC heads will be used by the validation function to authorize the input messages passed
+	/// The HRMP MQC heads will be used by the validation function to authorize the input messages passed
 	/// by the collator.
 	hrmp_mqc_heads: Vec<(ParaId, Hash)>,
+	/// The MQC head for the DMQ.
+	///
+	/// The DMQ MQC head will be used by the validation fnction to authorize the downward messages
+	/// passed by the collator.
+	dmq_mqc_head: Hash,
 }
 ```